 The world of digital information would not function without a humanistic approach.
 The large corpora of the Faculty of Arts are internationally well known and attract top researchers to the Finnish capital.
 The historical corpus of the English language, maintained by the Varieng Research Unit, has been used for over 20 years and is still in the process of becoming more comprehensive.
 Knowledge of language technology is needed, for instance, in the development of automobile GPS systems and smartphones capable of recognizing speech.
 In addition to language studies, the new methods used in digital humanities open new perspectives for researchers in various disciplines from history to literary studies.

 Research funded by European Research Council ERC

-- Samu Niskanen's project Medieval publishing identify the authors writing in Latin published original works during the period from c.
+- Samu Niskanen's project Medieval publishing identifies the authors writing in Latin published original works during the period from c.
 1000 to 1500.

 - José Filipe Silva's project Rationality in Perception: Transformations of Mind and Cognition 1250–1550 aims to provide a more detailed and systematic account of the models of cognition that developed in the period 1250-1550.

 - Marja Vierros' project Digital Grammar of Greek Documentary Papyri tries to develop an open access tool for studying Greek to benefit the academic community.

 - Josephine Hoegaerts' Vocal Articulations of Parliamentary Identity and Empire project studies the political landscape of the 19th century as well as the impact of political rhetoric in European countries and their colonies.

 - Maria Lasonen-Aarnio's project Success and Competence in Epistemology and Beyond develops and applies a new approach in epistemology.

 - Tuomas Tahko's research project will pursue the question of what, if anything, unifies the natural sciences from the perspective of metaphysics and philosophy of science.